December 26, 2017

 The most eco-friendly decision you can make is to not throw these gifts away.
 This small act can impact the environment in a huge way.
 Nothing good comes from increasing the volume of our landfills.
 Researchers at Yale University estimated that 294 million tons of waste was sent to landfills in 2013.
 We can only guess how much of this waste is due to unused or “badly" gifted items.

-So, what can you do?
+can you do?
 Thankfully, there are plenty of options.

 If the gift came from someone you see often…consider making the best of it.
 Got an unfortunate-looking ornament this year?
 There’s always room on the back of the tree!
 An unflattering framed photo?
 Keep the frame and put the photo in an album.
 If it’s truly bad, but meaningful or personalized?
 Stash it away and only bring it out when the gift-giver comes over.